slipke/csm_ss15_sem_team_vagrant/java-tomcat/chef/README.md

 ##Dependencies

 ###installed software
 If you use the vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
+Additional you will need the [vagrant-berkshelf plugin](https://github.com/berkshelf/vagrant-berkshelf).
+For installation tutorials read the github readme of vagrant-berkshelf plugin.
 If you use this cookbook as standalone projekt you have to install chef.

 ###cookbooks